Can I text & drive in Florida? South Florida Attorney explains texting and driving laws

 Most importantly, if you do get ticketed for texting and driving, you should hire Rossen Law Firm’s trained Criminal Defense Attorneys to help represent your case.

-Reach out today to learn more or to schedule a free consult:
+Reach out today to learn more or to schedule a free consultation: